dustinpfister/blog_posts/_posts/vuejs-watch.md

 layout: post
 categories: vuejs
 id: 462
-updated: 2019-05-28 10:56:18
+updated: 2019-05-28 11:00:21
-version: 1.1
+version: 1.2
 ---

-Today I started playing around with the vue watch option that can be used to define some callbacks that fire when a property in the vue data object changes.
+Today I started playing around with the [vue watch](https://vuejs.org/v2/guide/computed.html) option that can be used to define some callbacks that fire when a property in the vue data object changes.
+Watchers can be defined in a number of ways in vuejs, they can just be function expressions, strings that refer to methods in the vue method option, or objects that can have a number of options along with a handler.
+So lets take a look at some vue watch option examples.

 <!-- more -->